 Why?
 Just… because.
 This trip was a last-minute decision and we wanted to go back to the Southern Hemisphere where days are still long and where the weather is nice.
 We went to Argentina twice (2001 and 2009) and we like it.
 I love Latin America—it’s my second home.
 The trip to China was Feng’s—this one is more mine.

 Mark is getting good at flying.
-He walks though security like a pro and hold onto the stroller when I ask him to, because between the backpacks and him, I don’t want to forget anything or anyone.
+He walks through security like a pro and holds onto the stroller when I ask him to because, between the backpacks and him, I don’t want to forget anything or anyone.
 He has his own seat now, and he proudly buckles (and unbuckles… and buckles… and unbuckles…) his belt.

 “We gonna dodo in the plane, alright?
 The big dodo.”
 Mark shrugged.
 He loves take-off and landing but the in-flight entertainment system doesn’t keep him busy for long.
 It was late too, close to midnight when we boarded.
 Amazingly, Mark fell asleep in his seat, quietly and without a fuss.